Top 7 Aromatic Sweet Bread with Zesty Spiced Anise Glaze (Bright Citrus Finish)

 Instructions

-1. Activate the yeast: In a small bowl, combine warm milk and sugar, stirring gently until dissolved.
-Sprinkle yeast over the surface, let sit 5-7 minutes until foamy.
+1. Activate the yeast: Combine warm milk and sugar in a small bowl.
+Stir until dissolved.
+Sprinkle yeast over the surface and rest 5–7 minutes until foamy.

-2. Mix dry ingredients: In a large bowl, whisk together the flour, cinnamon, cloves, crushed anise seeds, and salt.
+2. Mix dry ingredients: Whisk flour, cinnamon, cloves, crushed anise seeds, and salt in a large bowl.

-3. Combine wet ingredients: In a separate bowl, beat eggs, softened butter, and vanilla extract until smooth.
+3. Combine wet ingredients: Beat eggs, softened butter, and vanilla until smooth.

-4. Form the dough: Pour the yeast mixture and beaten egg mixture into the dry ingredients.
-Stir until a shaggy dough forms.
-Turn out onto a lightly floured surface.
+4. Form the dough: Add yeast mixture and egg mixture to the dry ingredients.
+Stir until you form a shaggy dough.
+Turn it onto a lightly floured surface.

-5. Knead the dough: Knead for 8-10 minutes until smooth, elastic, and slightly tacky but not sticky.
-If too sticky,sprinkle a teaspoon of flour at a time.
+5. Knead the dough: Knead 8–10 minutes until smooth and elastic.
+It should feel slightly tacky, not sticky.
+Add flour a teaspoon at a time only if needed.

-6. First rise: Place dough in a greased bowl, cover with a warm, damp towel.
-Let rise in a warm place for 1 hour or until doubled in size.
+6. First rise: Place dough in a greased bowl.
+Cover with a warm, damp towel.
+Rise 1 hour or until doubled.

-7. Shape the loaf: Gently punch down the dough, then divide into three equal pieces.
-Roll each into long strands (~12 inches).
-Braid the strands tightly for a beautiful structure.
+7. Shape the loaf: Gently punch down.
+Divide into three equal pieces.
+Roll each into long strands about 12 inches.
+Braid tightly.

-8. Second rise: place the braided loaf on a parchment-lined baking sheet.
-Cover loosely and let rise again for 30 minutes until puffed.
+8. Second rise: Set the braid on parchment-lined baking sheet.
+Cover loosely and proof 30 minutes until puffed.

 9. Preheat oven: Heat oven to 350°F (175°C).